slingshort/Weather-Dash/README.md

 The second difficulty was trying to figure out what the icon ID meant and how to properly access this from the fetched data.
 It took a bit of reading into the docs to find the approprite URL in which the icon ID could be included as a query parameter to obtain the image.
 It also took me a while to display the image properly on the page.

+## Fixes Needed
+* Form submit event listeners need to be clicked/entered three times before function works

 ## Further Development needed
+* Use more loops with sections of repetitive code to make project more scalable
+*